itlackey/giv_py/app-spec.md

 - **Binary replacement**: Downloads and replaces current executable

 ## 12. Business Rules and Requirements

+### 12.0 Workflow
+1. Parse the list of commits from the provided revision
+2. Loop through each commit in the list
+   1. Create history file contain diff and metadata for a commit
+   2. Send the history file content along with the `commit_summary.md` prompt template to the LLM to get a summary of the commit
+   3. Save commit summary response in `giv/cache/[commit id]-summary.md`
+3. Create prompt for the given document type and insert the commit summaries into the associated prompt template
+4. Send final prompt to the LLM
+5. Save response from the LLM to the output file or write it to stdout

 ### 12.1 Content Generation Rules
 1. **Commit messages** must be clear, concise, and follow conventional format